 See the Aqueon Water Changer in Action

-Weekly water changes do not take the place of monthly or bimonthly deep-cleanings of your tank.
-You still need to vacuum the substrate and get all of that waste out of the gravel, clean the sides of the tank of any algae buildup, clean your decorations to keep them looking bright and perform regular maintenance on your filter system.
+Weekly water changes are a great idea, but they do not take the place of monthly or bimonthly deep-cleanings of your tank.
+You still need to vacuum the substrate and get all of that waste out of the gravel, clean the sides of the tank of any algae buildup, clean your decorations to keep them looking bright, and perform regular maintenance on your filter system.

 But these deep-cleanings can be stressful for the inhabitants of your aquarium, so regular water changes go a long way toward keeping your tank clean without freaking your fish out too often.